latest nhpb_banner 1__compressed

 Search the Website

-Information on disabled veterans claims and benefits.
+Expedited disabled veteran applications, claims and benefits.

 There is an accelerated disability filing process in place for many veterans as well as wounded warriors.
-The federal government and Social Security Administration (SSA) have a system in place that will both expedite the review of their application as well as the processing of their disability claims.
-While there are conditions in place, generally this is effective for those applicants with a Department of Veterans Affairs disability compensation rating of 100 permanent and total (P&T).
-In addition, wounded warriors will also have an accelerated disability claim process in place.
+The federal government and Social Security Administration (SSA) have a system in place for veterans will both expedite the review of their application as well as the processing of their disability claims.
+There are emergency disability applications for those that have a Veterans Affairs Compensation rating of 100% Permanent and Total.

-The federal government created this new application process for people that have our served our nation.
 This was implemented as in the past, filing for disability benefits just took too long.
 The veteran or member of our military would sometimes struggle to provide for their basic needs and pay the bills while they awaited a decision or some type of cash assistance from SSDI.

 Steps for the expedited disability application process